Yubico/yubikit-android/README.md

 ### Q5.
 Does the YubiKit support both USB and NFC?

 A5.
 Yes.
-The core library, the **YubiKit** module [README](./yubikit/README.md), provides the functionality to detect the plugged-in YubiKey (USB) or one in close proximity to the NFC reader and opens an ISO/IEC 7816 connection to send raw APDU commands to the YubiKey.
+The core library, the **YubiKit** module [README](./yubikit/README.md), provides the functionality to detect the plugged-in YubiKey (USB) or YubiKey NFC sufficiently close to the NFC reader and opens an ISO/IEC 7816 connection to send raw APDU commands to the YubiKey.

 ## Additional Resources